-This year, I am fortunate to be on faculty at the Celebrant Foundation & Institute, the wonderful organization which trains individuals, in America and elsewhere, to perform weddings and other celebrations.
-This week’s class module was about the vital role of storytelling in the lives of individuals and communities.
+This year, I am fortunate to be on faculty at the Celebrant Foundation & Institute.This is the wonderful organization which trains individuals, in America and elsewhere, to perform weddings and other celebrations.
+This week’s class module was about the vital role of story telling in the lives of individuals and communities.

-My underlying question in this rambling essay is this…..In standard wedding ceremonies, where do we find this passion for storytelling?
-I would argue that, to a large degree, it is simply not there!
+My underlying question in this rambling essay is this.
+In standard wedding ceremonies, where do we find this passion for storytelling?
+Above all, I would argue that, to a large degree, it is simply not there!
 What a shame that the couple’s story is not highlighted during this profound rite of passage.

 Because of this, the narrative also offers the occasion to honor family members and ethnic ties.
-The storytelling, in my experience, establishes an obvious intimacy between and among the couple and guests, whether the guest list is 20 or 200.
-So, as you think about your wedding, I invite you to ponder the unique gifts of a ceremony that tells your story.
+Therefore, the storytelling, in my experience, establishes an obvious intimacy between and among the couple and guests.
+Whether the guest list is 20 or 200.
+So, as a result, when you think about your wedding, I invite you to ponder the unique gifts of a ceremony that tells your story.
 Celebrants know that it makes all the difference on your wedding day.

 Photograph generously provided by John Mazlish.